aryamihirs/marqo-demo/README.md

 #### Notes
 * Ensure the hardware requirements (multi-core CPU, CUDA-compatible GPU with at least 8GB memory) are met for optimal performance.
-* Refer to the a more detailed version script documentation for more details on implementation and usage.
+* Refer to the a more detailed article for  implementation and usage.